 While this method can seem a little more confrontational, it's actually a really sweet way to connect with your guests before the big day—and totally okay under late RSVP wedding etiquette “rules”.
 The general idea is that you reach out personally to each person who hasn't graced you with a response yet.
 You can call or text, but you'll want to diffuse the potential accusation (“Why haven't you responded yet, MOM?”) by telling the invitee how hopefully you are to have them join you on your special occasion.
 It's a chance for a little catch-up and, unlike the first two methods, the response will be immediate.
 By the end of the call or text chain, you'll know definitively if you've got a seat filled or not.

 Instead of pulling your hair out waiting for responses, you can always just mark them as a yes and hope they RSVP positively before the wedding.
 It may cost you a few extra dollars, but the Zen Approach allows you to stop worrying and move onto more important things – like the aforementioned cake tasting.

 The “You're Dead to Me” Approach

-Here’s one way of looking at how to remind your guests to RSVP that’s a little brutal.
+Here’s one way of looking at late RSVP wedding etiquette that’s a little brutal.
 If you haven't heard from somebody by the RSVP deadline, they're a no. Plain and simple.
 I really wanted to go this route for my own wedding, but my level-headed bride-to-be was a little more charitable than I was willing to be.
 My feeling was that if someone couldn't bother to send back a little envelope, I didn't want care if they celebrated with us or not.
 A word to the wise: don't go this route.
 It's petty and vindictive, which I am, but not a good look for any happy couple.